Back to Blog

 By Jay Vergara

-This isn’t because managers are lying.
-It’s because most organizations have never clearly defined what coaching actually looks like in practice.
-So managers default to what feels like coaching (giving advice, solving problems, sharing their experience) and call it done.
+When managers are asked whether they coach their teams, nearly all of them say yes.
+When their teams are asked whether they feel coached, the agreement numbers drop off a cliff.
+The gap doesn’t come from dishonesty.
+Most organizations have never clearly defined what coaching actually looks like in practice, so managers default to what feels like coaching (giving advice, solving problems, sharing their experience) and call it done.

-Here’s the pattern I keep seeing.
+A familiar pattern shows up in almost every team.
 A team member comes to their manager with a problem.
 The manager listens for about thirty seconds, recognizes the situation from their own experience, and jumps in with a solution.
 The conversation takes five minutes.
 The manager walks away feeling helpful.
 The team member walks away with an answer but without any new capability.

-A meta-analysis of workplace coaching research found that coaching produces meaningful positive effects on both skill development and affective outcomes like confidence and self-efficacy [1].
-But here’s the critical detail the study surfaced: the effects were strongest when coaching focused on building the employee’s own capacity to solve problems, not on delivering solutions.
-The moment a manager shifts from asking questions to giving answers, the developmental impact drops.
+A meta-analysis of workplace coaching research found that coaching produces meaningful positive effects on both skill development and affective outcomes like confidence and self efficacy (Jones et al., 2016).
+The critical detail the study surfaced: effects were strongest when coaching focused on building the employee’s own capacity to solve problems, rather than on delivering solutions.
+The developmental impact drops the moment a manager shifts from asking questions to giving answers.

 The most common thing managers call coaching is actually the thing that prevents coaching from working.

-Research on managerial coaching skills identified five distinct dimensions that separate real coaching from the advice giving most managers default to [2].
-The study found that when managers genuinely practiced these skills (open communication, team approach, value for people, acceptance of ambiguity, and facilitation) it had a direct effect on employees’ personal learning and organizational commitment.
+Research on managerial coaching skills identified five distinct dimensions that separate real coaching from the advice giving most managers default to (Park et al., 2020).
+The study found that when managers genuinely practiced these skills (open communication, team approach, value for people, acceptance of ambiguity, and facilitation), it had a direct effect on employees’ personal learning and organizational commitment.

-The part that should catch every L&D professional’s attention: the effect on commitment wasn’t just direct.
+The detail that should catch every L&D professional’s attention: the effect on commitment wasn’t just direct.
 It flowed through personal learning.
-Meaning employees who felt they were genuinely learning from their manager became more committed to the organization as a result.
-Not because they were told to stay.
-Because they were growing.
+Employees who felt they were genuinely learning from their manager became more committed to the organization, not because they were told to stay but because they were growing.

-- Define coaching behaviors, not coaching philosophy.
+Define coaching behaviors, not coaching philosophy.
 Stop telling managers to “adopt a coaching mindset” and start telling them exactly what to do.
-Ask one open question before offering any advice.
-Summarize what the employee said before responding.
-Follow up within a week on what they tried.
-Behaviors are trainable.
-Mindsets are not.
+Ask one open question before offering any advice, summarize what the employee said before responding, and follow up within a week on what they tried.
+Behaviors are trainable in a way mindsets are not.

-- Measure from the employee’s side.
+Measure from the employee’s side.
 Add one question to your next engagement pulse: “My manager helps me develop new skills, not just complete tasks.”
-If fewer than 60% agree, your coaching program is a label, not a practice.
+If fewer than 60% agree, your coaching program is a label rather than a practice.

-The organizations that get coaching right don’t treat it as a program.
-They treat it as the baseline expectation for how managers interact with their teams.
-Not occasionally.
-Not during formal development conversations.
-Every day, in every conversation where someone is trying to figure something out.
+The organizations that get coaching right treat it as the baseline expectation for how managers interact with their teams, more than as a program with a start and end date.
+They build it into every conversation where someone is trying to figure something out, every day, in every direction.

 On a related note, if you’re thinking about how to make feedback itself more effective, I wrote about why you should stop asking for feedback and start sharing it instead.
 It connects directly to the coaching gap this research keeps surfacing.